syncfusion-content/blazor-docs/blazor/signature/customization.md

 # Customization of Signature component

 The Signature component draws stroke/path to connect one or more points while drawing in canvas.
 This path is drawn with moveTo() and lineTo() method.
-We can able to customize the stroke by modifiying its color and width.
+We can able to customize the stroke by modifying its color and width.
 And the background of the signature also customizable by using its color and image.

 ## Stroke Width